-Museum of Fallen Warriors Honors Its Late Founder’s Vision
+Museum of Forgotten Warriors Honors Its Late Founder’s Vision

-LINDA -- This Memorial Day weekend was a special one for the Museum of Fallen Warriors in Linda.
+LINDA -- This Memorial Day weekend was a special one for the Museum of Forgotten Warriors in Linda.

 The 6,000 square foot museum that began as Dann Spear's private collection was open for extended hours Monday.